-As summer wanes and we welcome in fall, the changing seasons can feel like a fresh start.
-This year, with the ongoing pandemic, the normal fall rituals may feel a bit different.
+As the last leaves fall of the trees and the snow begins to fall, the changing seasons can feel like a fresh start.
+However, this year, with the ongoing pandemic, the normal fall rituals may feel a bit different.

 Managing Stress Through Life Transitions